guettli/scrum/README.md

 then it is his/her
 duty to set up a meeting without the PO.

+# Listening vs Listening

+I think I like communicating more than most developers.
+That's why I switched from Python/Django development to the role Scrum Master in Start-Up in Chemnitz.
+I like to listen, if someone talks to me.

+After some months I realized: There are two types of listening: If someone speaks to me, then I enjoy it, and I can help by listening and asking some questions.

+But the Role of Scrum Master requires a different kind of listening skill.
+During the ceremonies, the team does not speak to me.
+They speak to the team.
+And that's where I struggle.
+If I am not involved, than I sometimes prefer to follow my thoughts instead of the current topic.
+My thoughts are still on a work related topic.
+Maybe the topic which was discussed two minutes ago.
+Maybe I am too detail-oriented.
+That's not an issue, if I am in the role of a software developer.
+Then I am focused if team talks about code which I am involved in.

+Listening while the team discusses something is sometimes hard for me.
+Somehow I work in a kind of binary mode: I am involved and motivated XOR I am not involved and I don't care.
+Being a mediator/moderator is hard.
+You need to pay attention although your role is to have almost no opinion.
+Your role is to foster the collective intelligence, not to be smart.

 # More

 [Thomas WOL: Working out Loud](https://github.com/guettli/wol)